Razyapoo/KGBClusteringDocumentation/research_documentation.md

 - An aggregation node must be a cluster of related nodes (for example, nodes of the same class or similar property)
 - An aggregation node must somehow show the user which nodes it has inside
-- An aggregation node might have separate aggregation nodes internally representing the types of nodes it aggregates (in case it aggregates different types of nodes, such as universities and subjects) - **not implemented**.
+- An aggregation node might have separate aggregation nodes internally representing the types of nodes it aggregates (in case it aggregates different types of nodes at the same time, such as universities and subjects) - **not implemented**.
 - An aggregation node may display the number of nodes it has inside - **not implemented**.

 But there are more questions: